 Family members of EU/EEA/Swiss nationals

 If you are not from the EU/EEA or Switzerland, but your relative or partner is, you can be eligible to join or accompany them in Belgium.
 In general, spouses, registered partners and children under 21 of EU/EEA/Switzerland nationals are entitled to a Belgian residence permit for the purpose of family reunification.

 However, your relative in Belgium must be registered at the local commune; this can be done on the basis of employment, looking for a job, study purposes or sufficient resources.
-Your relative must also have adequate health insurance and sufficient financial resources to support both themself and you.
-Dependant parents (from both sides) can also join EU/EEA relatives working or looking for work but not those who are studying in Belgium.
+Your relative must also have adequate health insurance and sufficient financial resources to support both themselves and you.
+Dependent parents (from both sides) can also join EU/EEA relatives working or looking for work but not those who are studying in Belgium.

 When applying from outside of Belgium, you will typically need to apply for a long-stay D visa at the Belgian embassy or consulate in your home country.
 Then, within eight days of arrival in Belgium, you will need to register at your local Belgian town hall in order to be issued with a residence permit (F card).
 Under some circumstances, if you’re already legally residing in Belgium under another Belgian visa, it will be allowed to apply at your local Belgian town hall.
-You residence card is valid for five years and renewable.
+Your residence card is valid for five years and renewable.